Connect with us

 5. Why can’t I use The Ordinary Buffet with Acids & Vitamin C?

 The Ordinary: This is because (at a low pH) the peptides undergo processes such as deamination and oxidation, which compromise their activity.
-Our recommendations are meant to serve as a preventative measure to avoid incompatibility between those combinations (due to various concentrations and formats offered within our range) and because skin tolerance is subjective.
+Our recommendations are meant to be a preventative measure to avoid incompatibility between those combinations (due to various concentrations and formats offered within our range) and because skin tolerance is subjective.
 If you have been combining them and this has been working for you, you may continue to do so, as the combination will not harm the skin.

 6. Why can’t I mix The Ordinary Direct Acids & Peptides?